ctxis/SnitchDNS/README.md

 SnitchDNS can be used for:

-* A DNS Forwarding Server - Allowing you to monitor all requests.
+* A DNS Forwarding Server - Allowing you to monitor all requests via a Web GUI.
-* Red Teams - Implement IP restrictions to block sandboxes, monitor phishing e-mails, and restrict access to known IP ranges.
+* Red Teams - Implement IP restrictions to block sandboxes, monitor phishing domain resolutions and e-mails, and restrict access to known IP ranges.
 * DNS Tunnel - Log all DNS requests and egress data.
 * Let's Encrypt DNS Challenge, using the API or the CLI interface.
 * Ad-blocking